ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 }
 ```

-“Error” it says!
+“Error,” the compiler says!
 Uh oh.
 “Binary operation `<=` cannot be applied to `Result<u32, ParseIntError>`.”
 While a parse method returning an integer is perfectly fine in C#,
-there is no place for such a method in an honest language.
+there is no place for such lies in an honest language.
+Parsing can fail,
-`parse` does not return an `u32`, it returns a `Result`.
+so `parse` does not return an `u32`, it returns a `Result`.
 Where you can ignore the problem in C#,
 Rust forces us to consider all cases.
+To fix the error,
-To fix this, we first need a way to return either `ParseError` or `InvalidVersionError` from the function.
+we first need a way to return either `ParseError` or `InvalidVersionError` from the function.
 `Result` has only one error type,
 so we must combine `ParseError` and `InvalidVersionError` into one type: a sum type,
 called enum in Rust.